 - Stop eating when you are full.
 Be aware of your eating.
 Eat slowly.
 When you eat slowly you will have a better chance of not over-eating.
 You will give your gut and brain enough chance to catch up with each other and say “thanks, that was great!
 I’m full!”
 Also, eating too fast can cause excess amounts of air to be trapped in your stomach which can cause belching and more gas.
 Avoid disruptions like watching TV, working on your computer or using your phone.
 When possible, eat with a friend, co-worker or with family.
 Be aware if the person sitting next to you is eating fast and don’t follow their lead.
 Take the opportunity to ask them nicely and calmly to slow down and enjoy the meal with you.

 - Forget about what you can’t eat.
 Remember, while you are trying the Low-FODMAP diet, you are bringing yourself closer to possibly understanding what causes your symptoms – and if you truly follow the diet, you might be able to avoid medications and create a new, healthy lifestyle for yourself.
 There are several foods that are low in FODMAPs and by doing this diet you will also negate several more foods that are very unhealthy for you anyhow.
 My motto – the cleaner the foods, the better your life.

-Good luck and let me know if you need any referrals for a Registered Dietitian or Nutritionist like me.
-I offer nutritional coaching – learn more here.
+Good luck and let me know if you need any referrals for a Registered Dietitian or Nutritionists like me.
+I offer an online course that you can take at your own pace – learn more here.
 Please leave comments below, I’d love to hear from you!